Thorpe affair: Threats and counter-measures

 Bessell, anxious to be of service to his party's highest-profile figure, flew to Dublin in April 1965.
 He found that Josiffe was being advised by a sympathetic Jesuit priest, Father Sweetman, who believed that at least some of Josiffe's allegations might be true; otherwise, he asked Bessell, why had he flown all the way from London to deal with them?
 Bessell warned Josiffe of the consequences of attempting to blackmail a public figure, but in a more conciliatory vein promised to help recover the missing luggage and insurance card.
 He also hinted at the possibility of an equestrian job in America.
 Bessell's intervention appeared to contain the problem, particularly as Josiffe's suitcase was recovered shortly afterwards—although letters implicating Thorpe had been removed.
 For most of the following two years Josiffe remained largely quiescent in Ireland, attempting to establish himself in various careers; part of this time was spent in a monastery.
 It was during this period that he formally adopted the name of Scott.
 (Note: "Scott" was the family name of Lord Eldon, near whom Josiffe had lived in Devon.
 He adopted the name in the hope that this would associate him with the aristocratic Eldon family.)

-In April 1967 Scott wrote to Bessell from Ireland, asking for help in obtaining a passport in his changed name so that he could begin a new life in America.
+In April 1967 Scott wrote to Bessell from Ireland, asking for help in obtaining a passport in his changed name so that he could begin a new life in the United States.
 A second, less positive letter, dated July, indicated that Scott had returned to England and was once again in difficulties, with medical bills and other debts.
 His lack of an insurance card prevented him from claiming benefits.
 By this time, Thorpe had succeeded Jo Grimond as leader of the Liberal Party.
 (Note: In a rapidly organised election held by the 12 Liberal MPs after Grimond's sudden resignation in January 1967, Thorpe received six votes, his two rival candidates (Emlyn Hooson and Eric Lubbock) three apiece.
 The two stood down in Thorpe's favour, to make the vote unanimous.)
 To resolve Scott's immediate problems, and to prevent a resumption of his tirades against the new party leader, Bessell began paying him a "retainer" of between £5 and £10 a week, ostensibly in lieu of lost national insurance benefits.
 Bessell also arranged Scott's new passport, but by this time Scott had abandoned his American plans and wished to establish a career as a model.
 He asked Bessell for £200 to set him up; Bessell refused, but in May 1968 gave him £75, on the understanding there would be no further demands for a year.